cyverse-archive/Nibblonian/README.markdown

 File Upload
 -----------
-Uploads are now handled via iDrop Lite.
+Uploads are now handled by iDrop Lite.
 Nibblonian is only responsible for generating a temporary password for a user and returning connection information.

 Curl command: